amunchet/emucraft/README.md

 This is done through modelling of the block and resulting 3D approxmiation of the machining path, compared with the cutting tool information.

-Components:
+Functional Components:
-    - G-code parser to XYZ file (Python)
+    - `gcode`: G-code parser to XYZ file (Python)
-    - Kernel in C to do actual collision detection and to return an array of block state
+    - `kernel`: Kernel in C to do actual collision detection and to return an array of block state
+    - `tests`
+    - `toys` - sample programs to work out concepts
-    - `Open3D` (Python) to render final block state or any collision states for visualization.
+    - Open3D (Python) to render final block state or any collision states for visualization.
+        - `visualize.py` - this is the offline visualizer.
+There are some performance improvements over the served version
+        - `webrtc.py` - this is the served WebRTC rendering of Open3D.
+To be used in a web-service based Emucraft.

 Key improvements over Emu: